MetaLang/d-articles/std variant is everything cool about d.md

 }
 ```

-Now as he points out, this can be simplified down to the following in C++17:
+Now, as he points out, this can be simplified down to the following in C++17:

 ```C++
 template<class...
 Ts> struct overloaded : Ts... { using Ts::operator()...; };
 template<class...
 Ts> overloaded(Ts...) -> overloaded<Ts...>;
 ```

-But this is still ugly, and it is still very complicated to write and understand.
-There's a lot of moving parts here,
-and on top of that, user code is also uglified.
-This is an example from cppreference.com:
+But if you're stuck with C++14 or older, well... you're out of luck.
+Even then, this code is still quite ugly (though I suspect I could get used to the elipses syntax eventually).
+This code is also still very complicated to write and understand, despite being a massive improvement on the previous implementation of `make_visitor`.
+There's still a lot of moving parts here and a lot of complicated template expansion and code generation going on behind the scenes, and if you screw something up you'd better believe that the compiler is going to spit some very perplexing errors back at you<sup>[1][1]</sup>.

 ```C++
 template<class...
 Ts> struct overloaded : Ts... { using Ts::operator()...; };